-Located on the edge of the Zac of Massy-Palaiseau Square, facing an immediate unstructured environment, this tertiary building has a signal role as a neighbourhood entrance.
+Located on the edge of the Zac du square de Massy-Palaiseau, facing an unstructured immediate environment, this tertiary building has a signal role as an entrance to the district.

-The architecture of the building is focused on its scalability.
-This is reflected in a reproducible "building on courtyard" typology and the implementation of fundamental flexible principles (choice of tray thicknesses and reversible technical concepts).
+The architecture of the building is focused on its proposed scalability.
+This translates into a reproducible "building on a courtyard" typology and the implementation of fundamental flexible principles (choice of floor thicknesses and reversible technical concepts).

-In the centre of the plot, protected from outside view, the building revolves around a wooded patio.
-At its top, multiple terraces are available as outdoor areas for meeting, working or resting.
+In the centre of the plot, protected from the outside world, the building revolves around a tree-lined patio.
+At the top of the patio, multiple terraces provide outdoor spaces for meetings, work or rest.

-A "communicating" architecture, also present on the street, through these "perched" winter gardens that contrast with the rigorous rhythm of the breakthroughs.
+A "communicating" architecture, also present on the street, through these "perched" winter gardens which contrast with the rigorous rhythm of the openings.

-Due to their high thickness, the trays are designed to accommodate the most varied working methods.
-From open space to traditional partitioning, everything is possible.
+Due to their thickness, the floors are designed to accommodate a wide variety of working methods.
+From open-space to traditional partitioning, everything is possible.

-The construction is based on passive principles of "low consumption" and HEQ.
-The envelope is made up of a joined skin with high thermal performance.
-Winter gardens can be transformed into summer balconies allowing better thermal regulation according to the seasons.
+The construction is based on passive "low consumption" and HQE principles.
+The envelope is made up of a high thermal performance joinery skin.
+The winter gardens can be transformed into summer balconies, allowing better thermal regulation according to the season.